 Be sure to share the details of your asbestos exposure with your doctor.
-It’s important to find a medical professional you can trust to discuss your symptoms and walk through the possible diagnosis.
+It’s important to discuss your symptoms and walk through the possible diagnosis.

 Because mesothelioma often reaches advanced stages before doctors are able to diagnose it, a cure may not be possible for many patients.
-However, there are several different treatment options that a doctor may recommend.
-If you’ve been diagnosed with mesothelioma in Arkansas, you can decide with your family whether you wish to pursue an aggressive plan of treatment, or would prefer to focus on quality of life.
+However, a doctor may recommend several different treatment options.
+If you’ve been diagnosed with mesothelioma in Arkansas, you can decide with your family whether you wish to pursue an aggressive plan of treatment.
+You may prefer to focus on quality of life.

-- Surgery to remove the cancerous tissue, remove an affected lung, or decrease fluid buildup in the chest.
+- Surgery – Remove the cancerous tissue, remove an affected lung, or decrease fluid buildup in the chest.

-- Chemotherapy, which can shrink or slow the growth of cancerous cells
+- Chemotherapy – May shrink or slow the growth of cancerous cells

 - Radiation, which may be used after surgery or as a stand-alone treatment to reduce symptoms

-- Clinical trials, in which people with mesothelioma may try new types of treatment, such as biological therapy or gene therapy.
+- Clinical trials – People with mesothelioma may try new types of treatment, such as biological therapy or gene therapy.